pmq20/node-packer/node/doc/api/stream.md

 [`writable._write()`][stream-_write].

 *Note*: This function MUST NOT be called by application code directly.
-It should be implemented by child classes, and called only by the internal Writable class methods only.
+It should be implemented by child classes, and called by the internal Writable class methods only.

 The `callback` method must be called to signal either that the write completed